 3 – Breech babies and acupuncture

 Babies in breech position (feet/buttocks/knees down) are much more likely to have a complicated birth or caesarean section.
-Numerous studies have associated both acupuncture and moxibustion treatments with successfully-turned breach babies.
+Numerous studies have associated both acupuncture and moxibustion treatments with successfully-turned breech babies.
 There is evidence showing moxibustion may reduce the need for a manual procedure known as external cephalic version, where an obstetrician or midwife turns the baby to a head-down position.
 Combined with acupuncture, moxibustion may result in fewer births by caesarean section.

 Hong Kong and Chinese women tend to report far lower rates of menopausal symptoms than their Western counterparts.
 This difference is associated with a difference in diet, but also how symptoms are managed.
 TCM offers an alternative to Western medicine’s hormone replacement therapy.
 Numerous clinical studies have shown promising results using acupuncture to assist with many of the symptoms of menopause, including hot flashes and night sweats.
 Chinese herbal medicine helps balance the female hormones.

 5 – Insomnia and acupuncture